 - Final Invoice.
-It is sent after completing a project, and it is the last one in a series of interim invoices.
+It is sent after completing a project and is the last one in a series of interim invoices.

 - Recurring Invoice.
 Not an interim invoice—a recurring invoice is sent automatically for the same customers on a specified date.
 This is only possible using a digital invoicing tool.
 Think of monthly subscriptions that are generated on a cyclical basis.

 - Past Due Invoice.
 It is an invoice sent if the account is past due.
 A past-due invoice includes the original invoice plus the interest accrued (e.g., penalty).